 For folks who love high-end sound quality but lack the funds to go wild on the best true wireless earbuds, the CX True Wireless are a great buy.
 As long as you can get along without a few features like transparency mode, and are willing to buy some third-party ear tips if the sound or fit doesn’t work for you, I think you’ll be really happy.

 Is there a better alternative?

 There are tons of great true wireless earbuds between $100-$130 that can outshine the CX True Wireless on features.
-Thecome to mind, as well as the , and the .
+The second-gen Amazon Echo Buds come to mind, as well as the Soundcore Life P3, and the Jabra Elite 75t.
 But none of these can beat the CX for sheer sound quality.

-Ironically, now that Sennheiser has seemingly discounted theto just $100 — it might just be the best alternative.
+Ironically, now that Sennheiser has seemingly discounted the CX 400BT to just $100 — it might just be the best alternative.
 Same great sound, but with shorter battery life, no water protection, and no side-tone on calls.
 If you’re ready to give those up for a $30 savings, giddy up!

 How long will they last?

 Though it can be hard to predict, the CX True Wireless look better built than a lot of other true wireless earbuds.
 Fit and finish is excellent and Sennheiser backs them with a two-year warranty which speaks a lot to the company’s confidence in its product.
 The industry standard is just one year.
 With IPX4 protection and a good starting battery capacity, they should last you for many years of use.

 Yes.
 The CX True Wireless solve the problem of how to get great sound on a limited budget.

 - HDMI ARC and eARC: The one-cable solution for TV audio, fully explained